Course syllabus for

 The examiner decides whether, and if so how, absence from or unfulfillment of compulsory course elements can be made up for.
 Study results cannot be reported until the student has participated in or fulfilled compulsory course elements, or compensated for any absence/ failure to fulfill in accordance with instructions from the examiner.
 Absence from or unfulfillment of a compulsory course element may imply that the student can not retake the element until the next time the course is offered.

-Regarding VIL, the number of times a student has the right to participate/go through the course and be assessed on the same is limited to two (2) times.
+Regarding VIL, the number of times a student has the right to participate/go through the course and thus be assessed on the same is not limited.
+However, participation in VIL will only be offered on the condition that there is a place available in the course.

 Guidelines in case of failure